 IN PICS: How Does V. Ravichandran Look Without His Moustache?
-Take A Look Here!
+Take A Look!

 As of now, we can only speculate how the actor might look in his role as Sri Krishna in the epic film, but, as a consolation, we have brought to you a couple of his pictures from the sets of Kurukshetra, wherein the actor has shaved off his moustache.

 So, ladies and gentlemen, here we present to you, the Crazy Star, without his moustache, a face that public has never seen before!
-Go ahead, take a look at V. Ravichandran as he posed to the cameras before he donned the makeup and costume for his role.
+Go ahead, take a look at V. Ravichandran as he posed to the cameras before he donned the make-up and costume for his role.

 Apparently, the actor has not only shaved off his moustache, but also his chest hair, which was required for his role.